avkovalevs/pg_central/README.md

-# Deploy two nodes PG cluster on Hetzner
+# How to run a two-nodes PG cluster on Hetzner?

-This project will describes steps needed deploy at Hetzner Cloud a PG cluster using Terraform and Ansible code
+This project will describe steps needed to deploy at Hetzner Cloud a PG cluster using Terraform and Ansible code
 ## Software requirements
 PostgreSQL 12, repmgr 5.2.1, Ansible 2.9.16, Terraform 1.0.2, Ubuntu 18.04 LTS

 ## Pre-requisites
 - Hetzner account
-- Generated API Token
+- Generated API Token (with read and write permissions)
 - Generated Public key

 ## Usage